jsdealy/latin/miscellae/guideToLatinConversation.md

 By what right?

-Which was to be demon-
+Which was to be demonstrated.
-strated.

 A rare bird.

-The reducing of a posi-
-tion to an absurdity.
+The reducing of a position to an absurdity.

 The people rule.